Artist Tips: Checklist for Planning Your Art Estate

 Next, organize your art.
 You can do this chronologically, by medium, subject matter, by series or whatever other criteria you choose.
 Eliminate anyone's having to guess when particular works of art were made, where they belong in relation to the rest of your art, or how everything fits together.
 Provide enough in the way of organization and information so that anyone can understand the continuity of your career through your art.
 By doing this now, you save third parties from trying to piece it all together after you're gone.

 And don't forget to price your art-- all of it-- either on the art itself or on an easy-to-understand price list.
 Include current retail and/or wholesale prices as necessary.
 If you're not sure what to charge, ask or hire a dealer, gallery owner or appraiser to help you.
 The more prices you provide along with information on how you arrived at your prices, the better.
 Depending on how your career progresses, you can adjust these prices anytime.

 When you're done with your art, it's time to organize the art-related materials.
 Do this by date, like you're putting together your autobiography and chronology of your career.
 If you come across gaps, fill them.
 Try to make the result as complete, continuous and easy to understand as possible.
-Take a lesson from Andy Warhol, perhaps the most thorough and obsessive self-documentor of all time.
+Take a lesson from Andy Warhol, perhaps the most thoroughly obsessive self-documenter of all time.
 One of the most fascinating aspects of his legacy is the huge amount incidental information and details he left behind, materials that continue to enrich our understanding of his art and life on so many levels.

 Additional points to keep in mind when planning your estate: